 The rise of cities and urbanization.
 Human use of urban space.
 The city as environment.
 This course may be offered in an online or hybrid formats.
 Recommended: GEO 121 or Junior standing.

 Areal characteristics and territorial problems of states, including internal regional relations, border disputes, and colonial areas.
 Selected world problems.
 Recommended: GEO 121.

 United States and Canada

-Physical environment, resources, economic activities, population patterns, and inter-regional relationships of United States and Canada.
+Physical environment, resources, economic activities, population pattern, and interregional relationships of United States and Canada.
 Recommended: One of: GEO 105, 120, 121, junior standing.
+CR/NC option available.

 Geographic characteristics of the continent, its regions, and economic and political systems since WWII.
 National characteristics of culture, human/land relationships and international involvements.
 Identical to EUR 301.
 Credit may not be earned in more than one of these courses.